 (placing your mouse over a photo will pause the slide show)

-The Institute of Living (IOL) was founded in 1822 and was one of the first mental health centers in the United States.
-Over time, as a member of the Ivy League Psychiatric Hospital Group, the IOL has continued to flourish and remains at the forefront of quality research and psychiatric care.
-As the behavioral health component of Hartford Hospital (the largest hospital in the state), we have a wide, culturally-diverse catchment area that serves central Connecticut and beyond as a major referral center.
-We also maintain close ties, both geographically and professionally, with Connecticut Children's Medical Center, the only freestanding independent hospital in Connecticut devoted exclusively to the care of children and adolescents.
+Founded in 1822, IOL was one of the first mental health centers in the United States.
+As a member of the Ivy League Psychiatric Hospital Group, it has continued to flourish and remains at the forefront of quality research and psychiatric care.
+As the behavioral health component of Hartford Hospital, we have a wide, culturally-diverse catchment area that serves central Connecticut and beyond as a major referral center.
+We also maintain close ties with Connecticut Children's Medical Center, the only hospital in Connecticut devoted exclusively to the care of children and adolescents.

 |(Drawing by a Grace Webb School Student)

-Elective work during your second year can occur in one of the established clinical programs, or you may design a unique experience.
-Possibilities have included participation in the Eating Disorders partial hospital program, a research project, work in a variety of settings for children with Autism Spectrum Disorders, rotation at a sexual abuse evaluation/treatment center, involvement at the Anxiety Disorders Clinic, contributing to children’s grief counseling, among many others.
+You have a choice of established clinical programs, or you may design your own for the four month elective rotation in second year.
+Options include participation in the Eating Disorders Partial Hospital Program, a research project, or work with Autism Spectrum Disorders, or do a rotation at a sexual abuse evaluation/treatment center, Anxiety Disorders Clinic, contributing to children’s grief counseling, among many others.

-In addition to these learning experiences, there are opportunities for teaching medical students, Adult Psychiatry residents, Pediatric residents and community mental health providers during your clinical rotations.
-Our program also contains an outstanding forensic component that includes mock trials, actual trial observations, and regular interdisciplinary seminars with local forensic psychiatrists, psychologists, and attorneys.
+There are teaching opportunities as well.
+Our program also includes a forensic component that incorporates mock trials, actual trial observations, and regular interdisciplinary seminars with local forensic psychiatrists, psychologists, and attorneys.

-Resident lifestyle is supported with a flexible call schedule during the first year and no scheduled calls in the second year.
+You will have a flexible call schedule during the first year, with no scheduled calls in the second year.
 Moonlighting opportunities are available in our inpatient units and emergency room.
-Our fellows appreciate the many suburban communities surrounding Hartford, CT while still being within driving distance to Boston and New York.

-We invite you to come visit us at the Institute of Living.
-We look forward to hearing from you and welcome the opportunity to answer any questions you may have.
+We invite you to visit us at the Institute of Living and look forward to hearing from you.